aadeshnpn/LTSPHandBook/README.md

 Introduction to Switch and ROuter: this handbook is prepared thinking targeting to the school teachers who donot have any concepts about networking and networking devices.
 This handbook describes about switch, router and their differences which will be helpful for school teachres to identify the device they are using.
 We have observed that most of the school teachers call the switch of elibrary as router.

 Author of this document is <a href="https://www.facebook.com/pgaijin66">Mr. Prabesh Thapa </a>.
 Prabesh has volunteered to the HeNN E-Library Project since 2014 A.D. during deployment, monitoring ToT and Teacher's Training.

+<a href="https://github.com/algosig/LTSPHandBook/blob/master/LTSP%20Mannual.docx"> LTSP MANUAL</a>
+---
+LTSP MANUAL is one important manual which almost covers most of the troubleshooting and linux commands part.
+This manual contains the dhcp configuration and troubleshooting, file and architecture, file permission and many more.

+Autho of this document is <a href="https://www.facebook.com/Mirgen.chaudhary">Mr. Mrigendra CHaudhary.
+Mrigendra has volunteered to the HeNN E-Library Project since 2011 A.D. for monitoring, deployment, teachers training, training of trainee, troubleshooting etc.